Kristen Bell: Entrepreneurship

 In 2019, Bell and her husband founded the company Hello Bello that markets plant-based baby care products said to be environmentally friendly and affordable.
 As of 2021, Hello Bello's estimated annual revenue was $26.1 million a year with 104 employees.
-In 2020, she also partnered to start Happy Dance, a line of vegan CBD products such as eye cream and hand moisturizers.
+In 2020, she partnered to start Happy Dance, a line of vegan CBD products such as eye cream and hand moisturizers.
+In 2023, Hello Bello filed for Chapter 11 bankruptcy, blaming years of declining sales and the financial startup crisis.
+The company is set to be acquired by private equity firm Hildred Capital Management.